The stay at the University starts around 1 September 2017 and ends around 1 December 2017. You will have a week's holiday in the beginning of October.

 Daily lectures will be combined with company visits to Danish and Chinese companies in Shanghai and Suzhou for you to be able to establish a network and search for an internship company.

-To gain the full credit for the 3rd semester you will need to take a one week course in Denmark as this will not be taught at the University in Shanghai.
+To gain the full credit for the 3rd semester you will need to take a course in Denmark as this will not be taught at the University in Shanghai.

 Shanghai is an international city with a lot of things happening.
 There is a bus connecting you to the nearest metro station which will bring you to the city centre.
 Shanghai has around 2,000 Danish citizens.
 The Academy is member of Danish Chamber of Commerce in China, an organisation that joins employees of Danish companies in the area.
 As a student you are welcome to join professional and social arrangements at DCCC.
 To learn more about DCCC activities take a look at dccc.com.cn.